PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You are using the gold from our own treasury to hire an army to fight us!
 SUCH IMPUDENCE!
 I drag your body through the streets from my own horse!"

-"En-henh," said Boltac, "So, funny thing about that.
+"En-henh," said Boltac, "So, funny thing about *that*.
 There was no gold in the treasury.
 It was all gone.
 Robrecht was broke.
 I can't say I was surprised, seeing how your boy here say fit to loot our fair city six ways from Sunday.
 So I refilled the treasury on my own."

 "What?
 How?"